 MechE Connects is the bi-annual newsletter for MIT's Department of Mechanical Engineering (MechE).
 Each issue explores one theme that reflects the cutting-edge research being conducted at MechE, in addition to providing an overview of the latest departmental news.

-The latest departmental news, research, and awards from MIT's Department of Mechanical Engineering in Winter 2019.
+Highlights from the latest departmental news, research, and awards at MIT's Departmental of Mechanical Engineering.